 - 2. Transactions between related parties shall be disclosed to include the nature of the related party relationship as well as information about the transaction s and outstanding balances necessary for an understanding of the potential effect of the relationship on the financial statements. - 3.
 All material information about the Bank, i.e., anything that could adversely affect share price, shall be publicly disclosed.
 Such information and/or transactions shall include, among others, earnings results, acquisition or disposal of significant assets, related party transactions, board membership changes, shareholdings of directors and officers and any changes thereto, and such material events or information which are required to be disclosed pursuant to the SRC and its Implementing Rules and Regulations.
-139 - 4.
+In the Implementary Rules and Regulations. - 4.
 The governance of the Bank shall be adequately transparent to its shareholders and other stakeholders.
 140

-STOCKHOLDERS' RIGHTS AND PROTECTION OF MINORITY STOCKHOLDERS' INTERESTS 141 XVI.
+XVI.
+STOCKHOLDERS' RIGHTS AND PROTECTION OF MINORITY STOCKHOLDERS' INTERESTS141

 - 1. The Board shall respect the rights of the stockholders as provided for in the Corporation Code, namely:

 - i.
 Right to vote on all matters that require their consent or approval;

-- Right to inspect the books and records of the Bank;
+- ii.
+Right to inspect the books and records of the Bank;

 - iii.
 Right to information;

 - iv.
 Right to dividends; and

-- Appraisal right.
+- v.
+Appraisal right.

 - 2. Voting Right

-Also see Recommendation 8.3, SEC Memorandum Circular No. 19, Series of 2016 Also see Recommendation 8.6, SEC Memorandum Circular No. 19, Series of 2016
+138 Also see Recommendation 8.3, SEC Memorandum Circular No. 19, Series of 2016

+Also see Recommendation 8.6, SEC Memorandum Circular No. 19, Series of 2016

-Also see Recommendation 6.6, 626 Monitorial State of the Basel Committee on Banking Supervision Principles for enhancing corporate governance
+Basel Committee on Banking Supervision Principles for enhancing corporate governance